floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/03-algorithms.typ

 #citeauthor(<filippone_etal_2021>) use a linear optimization algorithm to solve a combinatorial optimization problem.

 The approach taken by #citeauthor(<kamimura_etal_2018>) is to use a custom clustering algorithm named SArF @kobayashi_etal_2012, that aims at identifying software subsystems without the need for human intervention.
+#citeauthor(<escobar_etal_2016>) also use a custom clustering algorithm, detecting optimal microservices based on a meta-model of the class hierarchy.

 #citeauthor(<agarwal_etal_2021>) propose an algorithm based on seed expansion.
-First, the seed classes are detected by using formal concept analysis.
+The seed classes are detected by using formal concept analysis.
 Then, using a seed expansion algorithm, clusters are created around the seeds by pulling in related code artefacts based on implementation structure of the software system @agarwal_etal_2021.